mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 In certain drastic situations, even spending Courage may not be enough.
 A character can choose to burn a point of Courage permanently reducing his Courage attribute by 1 for one of the following effects:

-- Crits and Things: Burn Courage to automatically succeed on any test with exactly 4 net Effect.
-This ignores Limits, but you must be capable of attempting the action (e.g., you cannot repair a car without a Mechanics skill).
+- Crits and Things: Burn 1 Courage to get +10 to your roll and 6 Effect.
 - Not Dead Yet: When facing death you somehow survive.
 You still take all the negative effects of what happened such as lost limbs, you are just not dead.
 You are not dying either, you are stable.